 Releases Aren’t Launches

-As companies streamline their engineering and build processes, the amount of new features and content they deliver increases.
+As companies streamline their engineering and build processes, the number of new features and content they deliver increases.
 However, just because there is a constant flow of new updates doesn’t necessarily mean that each one is significant enough to warrant a “market event” launch.